Top 100 Found Footage / POV Horror Movies.by universe1701 | created - 24 Oct 2017 | updated - 02 Sep 2020 | Public

 Votes: 94,623 | Gross: $104.01M

 Set in the 1980's, explores the parents of Katie and Kristi and their paranormal experiences.
 This entry introduced some new elements with the camera and expanded into the family history.
 Some good creepy moments and scares.

 R | 100 min | Horror, Mystery, Thriller

-A group of students go the location of the infamous Dyatlov pass incident to make a documentary, but things take a turn for the worse as the secret of what happened there is revealed.
+A group of students go to the location of the infamous Dyatlov pass incident to make a documentary, but things take a turn for the worse as the secret of what happened there is revealed.

 While I dont believe in all the conspiracies surrounding the dyatlov pass incident, I do find the subject interesting.
 I also feel this would be the obvious choice for a FF horror movie, and this one does a pretty decent job at it.
 It even adds some sci-fi into the mix.
 Starts off slow with some history and character development, but immediately takes off half way through.
 Pretty good special effects and decent enough acting.